Roasted red peppers add oomph to a basic tomato sauce.

 1. Keep leftover Parmesan rinds and tomato paste in the freezer

-- Spicy - add chili pepper flakes or Calabrian chilis while cooking to imbue heat into the dish.
+2. Spicy - add chili pepper flakes or Calabrian chilis while cooking.

-Salt content will vary based on Parmesan brand.
+4. Salt content will vary based on Parmesan brand.
 Additionally, the rind may disintegrate completely.
-I used about 1 .5 teaspoons or so.

 If you're not purchasing Turkish bay leaves, you should be.
 Turkish bay leaves have a tea-like flavor that adds depth to a dish versus regular (California) bay leaves, which leave a strong menthol taste.